panosleontsinis/Palestine-Project-Draft/README.md

 # Israel-Palestine Project
-This project revolves around exposing the inequalities and exploitation of Palestinian people's human rights and land over recent years.
+This project revolves around the issues faced when trying to produce a news coverage video on the YouTube interface.
+Providing my personal opinion on how news videos should be broadcasted as well as exploring other similar digital intefaces and their approach on covering the Israel-Palestine conflict

 # Theme

 The key concept of this project is to gather visual data (videos and other types of footage) and reorganize it into a narrative informative video about the current injustices and chaos in Gaza.
 My key source of inspiration emerged from the BBC News coverage online and other news outlets broadcasts on the Israeli-Palestinian conflict.